David Černý’s Piss Sculpture in Prague: Guide to the infamous peeing statues

 Among Prague’s many unusual landmarks, few attract as many double-takes as the Piss Sculpture by David Černý.
 Installed in the courtyard of the Franz Kafka Museum in 2004, the fountain has become a popular stop for visitors looking for something more unconventional than Gothic churches or Baroque palaces.
+Along with the Lennon Wall, it’s one of Prague’s most recognisable public artworks.

 The Piss Sculpture by David Černý in Prague, Czechia.